silveirago/traktorino/README.md

 - Verify that all components are correctly soldered and oriented.

 ## Support and Contributions
-- Subscribe to the [YouTube channel](https://www.youtube.com/channel/your-channel) for updates and tutorials.
+- Subscribe to the [YouTube channel](https://www.youtube.com/channel/UCyqCwyBJ98fR-CPoyXUxY5w) for updates and tutorials.
-- Purchase a Traktorino kit from our [store](https://www.yourstore.com).
+- Purchase a Traktorino kit from our store.
+(Out of stock)
-- Check out the [DIY MIDI Controller Workshop](https://www.yourworkshop.com) for more in-depth learning.
+- Check out the [DIY MIDI Controller Workshop](https://go.musiconerd.com/diy-midi-controller-workshop) for more in-depth learning.

 ## Code Explanation